 Management must make significant assumptions in determining if, and when, impairment losses should be taken on our properties when events or a change in circumstances indicate that the carrying amount of the asset may not be recoverable.
-If estimated future operating cash flows (undiscounted and without interest charges) plus estimated disposition proceeds (undiscounted) are less than the current book value of the property, a fair value analysis is performed and, to the extent the estimated fair value is less than the current book value aprovision for impairment is recorded to reduce the book value to estimated fair value.
-Eve inputs that are utilized in this analysis include projected rental rates, estimated holding periods, capital expenditures, and property sales capitalization rates.
-If a property is held for sale, it is carried at the lower of carrying cost or estimated fair value, less estimated cost to sell.
+If estimated future operating cash flows (undiscounted and without interest charges) plus estimated disposition proceeds (undiscounted) are less than the current book value of the property, a fair value analysis is performed and, to the extent the estimated fair value.
+Ess than the current book value, a provision for impairment is recorded to reduce the book value to estimated fair value.
+Even the value is less than the current book value, a provision for inters.
+If a property is held for sale, it is carried at the lower of carrying cost or estimated fair value.
+Even the estimated bit value.
+For extract, or property is held for sale, it is carried at the lower of carrying cost or estimated fair value.
+Even stimately divergent to sell.
 The carrying value of our real estate is the largest component of our combined balance sheets.
-The strategy of primarily holding properties, long-term, directly decreases the likelihood of their carrying values not being recoverable, thus requiring the recognition of an impairment.
-However, if that strategy, or one or more of the above assumptions were to change in the future, an impairment may need to be recognized.
-If events should occur that require reducing the carrying value of the real estate by recording provisions for impairment, they could have a material impact on the results of operations.
+The strategy of primarily holding properties, long-term, directly decreases the likelihood of their carrying values for the real estate by recording provisions for impairment, they could have a material impact on the results of operations.